datastax/cpp-driver/topics/basics/handling_results/README.md

 cass_result_free(result);
 ```

-*Note*: The result object is immutable and can be accessed by mutliple threads concurrently.
+*Note*: The result object is immutable and can be accessed by multiple threads concurrently.

 ## Rows and Column Values